Ephraim-Kamau/pitches/README.md

 <li>Clone the Pitches directory</li>
 <li>Open the start.sh file and change the credentials to match yours</li>
 <li>Run chmod a+x start.sh on the terminal</li>
-<li>Run ./start.sh on the terminal.
-Open the app on your browaer</li>
+<li>Run ./start.sh on the terminal then open the app on your browser</li>
 </ul>